 Why is this, you ask?
 Remember, your original investment was $10,000 but you also invested (or rather re-invested) $2,000 in dividends.
 Therefore your basis is $12,000 and your taxable gain is $3,000, not $5,000.

 Can you see how the common tax mistake can so easily occur?
-The example here is simplified and does not account for compounding interest but the lesson remains the same: Most investors think the amount they invested into the mutual fund out their own pocket is their original investment amount or "basis" for tax reporting, but the IRS says all reinvested dividend and capital gain distributions count as “investments,” too.
+The example here is simplified and does not account for compounding interest, but the lesson remains the same: Most investors think the amount they invested into the mutual fund out of their own pocket is their original investment amount or "basis" for tax reporting, but the IRS says all reinvested dividend and capital gain distributions count as “investments,” too.

 You can avoid making the same mistake by simply keeping all of your mutual-fund statements and paying attention to all amounts invested and, more importantly, the amounts "reinvested."
 You may also refer to IRS Publication 550.